vieron/nanoc_pattern_primer/readme.md

 Usage
 -----

-  - In your content/patter_primer.html or any other that uses the pattern_primer.html layout (defined in nanoc Rules)
+  - In your content/pattern_primer.html or any other that uses the pattern_primer.html layout (defined in nanoc Rules)

-    you can use de mod helper to render the snippet:
+    you can use the mod helper to render the snippet:

     <pre>&lt;% mod &#x27;mod_list&#x27; do %&gt;
       &lt;ul class=&quot;mod_list&quot;&gt;